orsonteodoro/nano-ycmd/README.md

 There is a limit on the string buffers.
 This limit controls how much data can be processed by string functions to a mitigate an availability attack.
 It is set by an environment variable before calling nano.
-It is to prevent a buffer overflow or calling unbounded strlen.
+It is to prevent a buffer overflow or calling unbounded strlen to unreasonable limit.

 * NANO_YCMD_SMAX - Set between `1024 - 10485760` (or 1KB - 10 MB) to control
   buffer size.
 The default is 1048576 (1 MB).